KlassicCole/currency_calculator/README.md

 ## Currency Calculator

+I could only find apps on my android phone that had ads on them when I used their simple multiplication for counting the cash register at night.
+I got fed up with this so I used Android studio to make my own.
 This is a simple Android app that allows users to input quantities of various currency denominations.
 The app calculates and displays the total value in real time.

 ## Features